 10. Why Eames?

 People.
-Everyone comes from a diverse background but they are all aligned in terms of what they would like to achieve – to provide the best for their clients.
+Everyone comes from a diverse background but they are all aligned in terms of what they would like to achieve – to provide the best for their clients and candidates.
 I was given the opportunity to head and build the Accounting and Finance function, while partnering with many of the top recruiters in the Singapore market.